 Birgitta Hoffmann

 Please note all lectures will be recorded and distributed to the participants at the beginning of the next week.
-This should allow participants from different time zones, or those working catching up with the lectures.
+This should allow participants from different time zones, or those working to catch up with the lectures.

 Day: Thursdays Time: 2-4 pm GMT/BST